These are some of the secrets of the TEFL course industry.

 TEACHING ENGLISH ABROAD IS NOT A VACATION.

-In fact many of you won't get a vacation.
+In fact many of you won't even get a vacation.
 Many of you working in private academies will only get public holidays (a few days here and there) and maybe 10 days of vacation in a year.

 You're not going on a year long vacation.